Fun with Slack Commands using Azure API and Function Apps

 Use a Function to process the message and respond to the user

-Azure Functions are in preview, which means new features are coming all of the time and use them at your own risk.
-I found this out first hand when testing some of the features myself.
-What I did have some success with, was creating a new C# function that was triggered to run when a new message was received in a Service Bus queue.
-So each time the above api generates a new message, this function executes.
+Azure Functions are in preview, meaning new features are coming all the time, and use them at your own risk.
+I found this out firsthand when testing some of the features myself.
+I did have some success with creating a new C# function that was triggered to run when a new message was received in a Service Bus queue.
+So each time the above API generates a new message, this function executes.
 The Portal wizard is the fastest way to create the function, but you can also do everything through code by following the developer reference documentation (shown below).

 project.json file in your function subdirectory to accomplish this...it should look very familiar if you played with the new project system shipping with .NET Core.
-Best way add that quickly is to fire up Visual Studio Online from the Portal.
+The best way to add that quickly is to fire up Visual Studio Online from the Portal.

 You've got your packages installed; now for the code.
 It starts by parsing the Service Bus message body, then doing some longer running work, and finally sending the results back to slack via the private webhook link from the message.